-Cross-border versus internal projects 2.3
+2.3 Cross-border versus internal projects

-Assessing projects using only the impact on the transfer capacities across certain international borders can lead to an underestimation of the project-specific benefits as most projects also show significant positive benefits that cannot be covered by only increasing the capacities of a certain border.
+The assessment of projects using only the impact on the transfer capacities across certain international borders can lead to an underestimation of the project-specific benefits.
+This is due to the fact that most projects also show significant positive benefits that cannot be covered by only increasing the capacities of a certain border.
 This effect is the strongest for, but not limited to, internal projects.

-Internal projects do not necessarily have a significant impact on cross-border capacities, which makes it difficult to assess them using market simulations that consider only one node per country without a flow-based model.
+Internal projects do not necessarily have a significant impact on cross-border capacities, which makes it difficult to assess them using market simulations that consider only one node per country, if not using a flow-based model.